alex/what-happens-when/README.rst

    * Server chooses its own initial sequence number
    * Server sets SYN to indicate it is choosing its ISN
-   * Server copies the (client ISN +1) to its ACK field and adds the ACK flag to indicate it is acknowledging receipt of the first packet
+   * Server copies the (client ISN +1) to its ACK field and adds the ACK flag to indicate it is acknowledging receipt of the first packet.
+This is done  in  request     for a connecton to be established.
 * Client acknowledges the connection by sending a packet:
+   * The client sends a final message called an ACK (acknowledge) message
    * Increases its own sequence number
    * Increases the receiver acknowledgment number
    * Sets ACK field
 * Data is transferred as follows:
    * As one side sends N data bytes, it increases its SEQ by that number
-   * When the other side acknowledges receipt of that packet (or a string of packets), it sends an ACK packet with the ACK value equal to the last received sequence from the other
+   * When the other side acknowledges receipt of that packet (or a string of packets), it sends a SYN-ACK packet with the ACK value equal to the last received sequence from the other
 * To close the connection:
    * The closer sends a FIN packet